 More Options, More Experience in Aortic Valve Replacement

-We have performed nearly 500 transcatheter aortic valve replacements (the most in Michigan) and are among the top programs in the country in terms of our heart valve experience.
+We have performed over 500 transcatheter aortic valve replacements (the most in Michigan) and are among the top programs in the country in terms of our heart valve experience.
 The University of Michigan Samuel and Jean Frankel Cardiovascular Center was the first hospital in the state of Michigan to offer both the Edwards Heart Valve and the Medtronic CoreValve® for patients who have limited surgical alternatives.
 (Both of these options are known as TAVI or TAVR treatments, which stand for Transcatheter Aortic Valve Implantation and Transcatheter Aortic Valve Replacement.)
 In addition, we are now one of the first heart centers in the United States to enroll patients in a new trial called the Medtronic CoreValve SURTAVI trial, for aortic stenosis patients who are at intermediate risk to undergo open-heart surgery.
 And we are also looking to the future--there are new valve technologies on the horizon we expect to be able to offer when they become available.

 University of Michigan Frankel Cardiovascular Center doctors performed approximately 350 open aortic valve replacements in the last year – more than any other hospital in the state of Michigan.
 Our scientists and physicians have participated in more than 700 cardiovascular clinical trials in the past five years.
 We have used this experience to build a comprehensive program for treating all aspects of aortic disease, and offering the Edwards Valve and CoreValve® adds to our treatment options for people with severe aortic stenosis, giving them a chance for a better quality of life.